Who We Are

 What We Do

 We act as a resource to survivors by standing in the gap between restorative care and transitional employment by teaching job skills that contribute to transformational work.
 Survivors of human trafficking often face intense employment barriers.
-By offering one-on-one mentorship and job readiness classes, our hope is that more and more survivors would be restored into society, welcomed in the workplace and thriving in their community.
+By offering one-on-one mentorship and Strategies for Success classes, our hope is that more and more survivors would be restored into society, welcomed in the workplace and thriving in their community.
 You can learn more about this initiative here.